robinandeer/robinandeer.github.io/posts/2022-01-14-remix-concepts-in-nextjs.md

 If you chose the red JAMStack-pill, you might be sceptical about server-rendering.
 However, [Ryan](https://twitter.com/ryanflorence), [Michael](https://twitter.com/mjackson), and [Kent](https://twitter.com/kentcdodds) makes a convincing argument that [SSR is the way to go](https://remix.run/blog/remix-vs-next#why-the-apps-are-fast).
 There's some liberty in that.
 Instead of deciding between SSR, SSG, or ISG for each page I can get on with my life and focus on more domain-specific problems.

-The theme here really is a return to how things used to work (server rendered and relying on web standards) but with the twist that React is just one hook away to progressively add interactivity to any page.
+The theme here really is a return to how things used to work; server rendered and relying on web standards.
+However, React is just one hook away to progressively add interactivity to any page.
 A quite elegant by-product is how much of the Remix site works even with JavaScript disabled.
-Especially for projects that are less apps and more websites this approach makes a great deal of sense.
+Especially for projects that are less app and more website, this approach makes a great deal of sense.

-[Lee Robinson](https://twitter.com/leeerob) provides some nuance in this Twitter-thread claiming the benefits or static hosting when availability is your primary concern:
+For some nuance, [Lee Robinson](https://twitter.com/leeerob) provides some counter argument in this Twitter-thread claiming the benefits or static hosting when availability is your primary concern:

 <blockquote className="twitter-tweet"><p lang="en" dir="ltr">1/ How can I optimize my frontend for the best availability? <br /><br />I want to guarantee customers will almost never see a broken page.<br /><br />What would the architecture and infrastructure look like?</p>&mdash; Lee Robinson (@leeerob) <a href="https://twitter.com/leeerob/status/1484668682445930500?ref_src=twsrc%5Etfw">January 21, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>